scalatra/scalatra-website/getting-started/ide-support.md

 ### Debugging in IntelliJ Idea

-Start SBT like this:
+Configure your container to listen for debuggers on port 5005 by adding the following lines to the `build.scala` file.

 ```
-./sbt -jvm-debug 5005
+javaOptions ++= Seq(
+  "-Xdebug",
+  "-Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005"
+),
 ```

+Start SBT and the container as usual (`./sbt` then `container:start`).

 After that, go to `Run` -> `Edit configurations` in IntelliJ.
 Click the `+` button, select `Remote` to make a new remote debugging configuration, and call it `Scalatra Debug`.
-In IntelliJ 13, the default run conf should work (it looks like this):
+In IntelliJ 15, the default run conf should work (it looks like this):

 ```